 Restaurants in Lithuania

 Every city and many towns have these traditional restaurants.
 They are also pretty much the only option for a roadside meal (save for buying up at gas stations).
 City center restaurants are generally more expensive and have outdoor seating in summer.
 Further from the center, the prices are lower but the restaurants are scarcer.
-In smaller towns, there are fewer options so in weekends all the local restaurants might be booked up for weddings.
+In smaller towns, there are fewer options so on weekends, all the local restaurants might be booked up for weddings.

 In theory, valgykla is self-service, kavinė is either a cafeteria or a casual restaurant, restoranas is a more prestigious affair while baras is a drink-oriented edifice (but meals are also often available).
+In practice, the words are often used interchangeably, while "valgykla" has fallen out of use altogether.

 Lithuanians eat their main dish in mid-day and some also have an evening out, leading to the common restaurant opening times at ~11:00 and closing times at ~22:00.
 There are few eating out possibilities after 23:00 and even fewer before 10:00 (as Lithuanians have their breakfast and morning tea/coffee at home).
+While some downtown restaurants may stay open well after midnight, most of them will have their kitchens closed - that means, you could only order drinks late in the evening.

 A restaurant at a modern office tower empty 'between the meals' ~17:30. ©Augustinas Žemaitis.